 - Courses considered excessive electives.
 This includes credit received for prior training that will count toward an elective requirement whether DVA benefits were received or not.

-- Remedial courses which are not required by placement test scores or under Florida State laws.
+- Remedial courses which are not required under Florida State laws.

 - Courses taken to fulfill requirements at another institution unless an approved transient authorization is received.